How to Create the Ultimate Patio for Outdoor Entertaining

 As long as the weather stays above freezing, those pesky mosquitoes can linger.
 Thermacell’s mosquito repellent creates a cloud of mist that protects a patio-sized area from bugs.

 Pizza-making could be a relatively safe way to provide a meal to guests.
 Buy premade dough, sliced mozzarella, and sauce, and let everyone make their own creations.
 (They can BYO fixings, or you can set up separate stations for each family unit.)
 Cook it in the Fyra pizza oven in about a minute, and slip it from the peel directly onto their plate for contactless serving.

 As the temperatures cool, you’re going to need something to take the chill off, especially if your guests are staying outside with you for hours.
 We went with an electric patio heater to avoid the hassle of propane tanks, but either way, an outdoor heater will make it more comfortable outdoors even after the first frost.

 7 Light up the night

 The days are getting shorter, so you’ll need to invest in better lighting.
 Vintage string lights add a gorgeous glow to your backyard—and are sturdy enough to last for more than a season.

-Refresh your landscape by adding in mums and pumpkins to replace faded summer annuals, then switch up your summery outdoor rugs and cushions for bolder hues and textures that suit the fall.
-This reversible rug has a lighter striped side for summer and can simply be flipped for a darker shade come fall.
+Refresh your landscape by adding in evergreens and ornamental kale to replace faded plants, then switch up your summery outdoor rugs and cushions for bolder hues and textures that suit the season.
+This eco-friendly rug is woven from recycled plastic bottles and sports an on-trend shibori pattern.